8 Extending the Linear Model

 \[b_{\text{length[genre]}} \sim \text{N}(b_\text{length}, \sigma_\text{length\_genre})\]

 A simple random intercept and slope is just the start.
-As an example, we can let the intercepts and slopes correlate, and we could have multiple grouping factors contribute, as well as allowing other features and even interactions themselves to vary by group!
-This is where mixed models can get quite complex, but the basic idea is still the same: we are allowing parameters to vary across groups, and we are estimating the variance of those parameters.
+As an example, we can let the intercepts and slopes correlate with one another, and we could have multiple grouping factors, as well as allowing multiple features and even interactions themselves to vary by group!
+So mixed models can get quite complex, but the basic idea is still the same: we are allowing parameters to vary across groups, and we are estimating the variance of those parameters.

 One of the key advantages of a mixed is that we can use it when the observations within a group are not independent.
 This is a very common situation in many fields, and it’s a good idea to consider this when you have grouped data.
 As an example we’ll use the happiness data for all available years, and we’ll consider the country as a grouping variable.
 In this case, observations within a country are likely to be more similar to each other than to observations from other countries.
-This is a classic example of when to use a mixed model.
-This is also a case where we wouldn’t just throw in country as a feature like any other factor since there 165 countries in the data.
+Such longitudinal data is a classic example of when to use a mixed model.
+This is also a case where we wouldn’t just throw in country as a feature like any other factor, since there are 164 countries in the data.
+We need an easier way to handle so many groups!

-In general, to use mixed models we have to specify a group effect for the model, but that’s the primary difference from our previous approaches used for linear or generalized linear models.
-For our example, we’ll look at a model with a random intercept of country, and one that adds a random slope of for the yearly trend per capita.
-This means that we are allowing the intercepts and slopes to vary across countries.
-Furthermore, by recoding year to start at zero, we’re allowing the starting point for country (the intercept) to vary across countries along with the yearly trend.
-For a larger effect, we also divide the yearly trend by 10, so the coefficient provides the change in happiness score per decade.
+In general, to use mixed models we have to specify a random effect pertaining to the categorical feature of focus, but that’s the primary difference from our previous approaches used for linear or generalized linear models.
+For our example, we’ll look at a model with a random intercept for country, and one that adds a random coefficient for the yearly trend across countries.
+This means that we are allowing the intercepts and slopes to vary across countries, and the intercepts and slopes can correlate with one another.
+Furthermore, by recoding year to start at zero, the intercept will represent the happiness score at the start of the data.
+In addition, to see a more reasonable effect, we also divide the yearly trend by 10, so the coefficient provides the change in happiness score per decade.

 We’ll use the lme4 package in R which is the most widely used package for mixed models.